 Organisational Unit: UNU Institute for Integrated Management of Material Fluxes and of Resources (UNU-FLORES)

-Under the authority and supervision of the Director of UNU-FLORES, and in close cooperation with the Academic Officers and the Finance and Administrative Officer, the Partnerships and Liaison Officer will carry out the following tasks:
+Under the authority of the Director of UNU-FLORES and under the supervision of the Partnerships and Liaison Officer, the successful candidate will support the institute in developing a performance measurement tool and shall carry out the following tasks:

 As soon as possible

 Please find the relevant information and the application form at https://flores.unu.edu/en/about/opportunities/internships.

 Applicants interested in applying for an internship at UNU-FLORES should send their complete Internship Application Form as well as their CV and cover letter in English to firstname.lastname@example.org.

 Workforce diversity is essential to UNU.
 Suitably qualified candidates from diverse backgrounds including minority groups, indigenous groups, and persons with disabilities are equally encouraged to apply.
 Applications from suitably qualified women candidates from developing countries are particularly encouraged.
 All applications will be handled with the strictest confidence.